-Across all stages, students have the opportunity to engage actively in their own learning through experiencing a of theatrical performances, range workshops and guest speaker presentations.
-Additionally, in Stage 5, students complete structured а collaborative learning task, working in teams and harnessing their critical thinkina and creative skills to collectively produce a presentation for their peers.
-Our purposeful widereading program, a joint project with the school library, cultivates the delight of reading and we ask parents to support this endeavour by encouraging their child to read beyond the designated texts set for English.
-This is now aligned with the Reading Log Check-In initiative, which encourages Years 7 & 8 students to read four nights a week to develop their vocabulary and reading comprehension skills.
+Across all stages, students have the opportunity to engage actively in their own learning through experiencing a theatrical of performances, range workshops and guest speaker presentations.
+Additionally, in Stages 4 & complete students structured 5. collaborative learning tasks, working in teams and harnessing their critical and creative thinking skills to collectively produce a presentation for their peers.
+Our purposeful wide-reading program, a joint project with the school library, cultivates the delight of reading and we ask parents to support this endeavour by encouraging their child to read beyond the designated texts set for English.
+This is now aligned with the General Capabilities Reading Log Check-In initiative, which encourages Years 7 & 8 students to read four nights a week to develop their vocabulary and reading comprehension skills.